 “A bit of laughter is a good way to empty the brain after work,” Miia says.

-Miia works as Senior Data Engineer at the IT company *Haallas (now Siili Solutions).
+Miia works as Lead Data Engineer at the IT company Siili Solutions.
 Her job is to make sure that the company’s clients have access to the data needed to support their business decisions.
 Miia is currently defining the implementation of investment reports for a company operating in the energy industry.

 “My job requires close concentration so that the large amounts of data can be transferred to the right place in the right format.
 Preventing errors also saves the client’s time and money,” Miia remarks.